Pagure/pagure/doc/usage/markdown.rst

 Pagure natively supports emoji characters.
 To use emoji, you can use two colons wrapped around the emoji keyword (`:emoji:`).
 Typing a colon by itself will bring up a list of suggested emoji with a small preview.
-If you see the one you're looking for, you can click it to automatically complete the emoji.
+If you see the one you are looking for, you can click it to automatically complete the emoji.

 `I reviewed the PR and it looks good to me. :+1: Good to merge! :clapper:`